Print Options

 Trial Research Project

-Each student will complete a trial research project under the guidance of a faculty advisor or advisors by the end of the spring quarter of the second year.
+Each student will complete a trial research project under the guidance of a faculty advisor or advisors by the end of Spring quarter of the second year.

 At the start of the project, each student must form a trial research committee, composed of three faculty members.
 Typically, the chair of the committee is the student's primary research advisor.
 The chair of the committee must be a faculty or emeritus faculty member in the Psychology Department.
 At least one other member of the committee must be a faculty, emeritus faculty or affiliated faculty member in the Psychology Department.
 The third member of the committee may be from outside of the Psychology Department, provided that the chair of the trial research committee gives his or her approval.

-By the end of autumn quarter of the second year, the student's trial research committee should meet to approve the proposed trial research project.
+The student should initiate discussion of their trial research project with members of their trail research committee as soon as possible, but preferably no later than the end of Autumn quarter of their second year.
+By the end of Autumn quarter of the second year, the student's trial research committee should meet to approve the proposed trial research project.
 At a minimum, this meeting consists of a student presentation of the proposed work and discussion of the plan with the committee.
-Essential to this approval is the committee's decision that the project can feasibly be completed by the end of the second year.

 Successful completion of the trial research project is a prerequisite for PhD candidacy.